 Each month new monographs will be added.
 Monographs are plant specific and include information such as actions, taste, energy, ways to use, safety concerns, scientific research and much, much more.
 There are also recipes for using herbs as food and as tinctures.
 And there is information on using the essential oil along with safety considerations.

-HANE is offering a year membership for only $39 until November 30th.
-This will give you full access to the Herbarium and you get a pretty fun cooking ebook, also you’ll get any ebooks they publish this year.
+The Herbarium membership is just $49 a year.
+This gives you full access to the Herbarium including the intensives that are in there.
 You’ll be able to print up any or all the articles to make a personal reference notebook.

 What are your favorite herbs to use in your home?